The Perfect 10 Days in Portugal Itinerary

 Day 7: Travel from Porto to Albuifera

-- Head south to the Algarve region, known for its stunning coastline and beautiful beaches.
+Head south to the Algarve region, known for its stunning coastline and beautiful beaches.
 The journey will take you roughly 5 hours by car.
 Do note there are toll roads when driving down to the Algarve but most car rentals will have a tag on the car to easily pay the tolls without stopping.

-- Golden hour at Praia da Albandeira.
+Next, check into your hotel.
+We stayed at the Nau Hotels Sao Rafael Atlantico and loved the location and facilities.
+For your first outing in the Algarve region, head to Praia da Albandeira at golden hour.
 Known for its stunning arch rock formation.
 One of the highlights of Praia da Albandeira is its peaceful and serene atmosphere.
 It’s often less crowded than some of the more well-known beaches in the Algarve, making it a great spot for relaxation and solitude.
 We witnessed people riding horses here and it was truly a magical moment.
+Finally, end your day with sunset and dinner at Praia Dourado

 Day 8: Beach Hopping and Visit the picturesque cliffs of Ponta da Piedade